10 April 250 Years Ago

 State II (of II?) as the copy in the Staatliche Graphische Sammlung Munich, too. – The copies Stillfried & Schwarz, Boerner and that of the sale Counts Faber-Castell (1958 as

-“ The great sheet of Dance Macabre / Main sheet ”
+“ The large sheet of Dance Macabre / Main sheet ”

 not fixable in their states based on their descriptions.
 However, the one presented by Patrick Pollefeys on the internet proves to be the earlier, currently suppoesedly first state.